thenbe/csgithub.nvim/README.md

-A simple plugin to simplify searching for code on [Github Code Search](https://cs.github.com).
+A simple plugin to quickly search for code on [Github Code Search](https://cs.github.com) or [Sourcegraph](https://sourcegraph.com/search)

 In `normal` mode, searches for the word under the cursor.